YisusJuarez/tacos/README.md

 npm run build
 ```

-This will compile the `.tc` files and output the static HTML files to the `dist` directory.
+This will compile the `.taco` files and output the static HTML files to the `dist` directory.

 ## Example

-Here is an example of a `.tc` file:
+Here is an example of a `.taco` file:

 ```plaintext
 page[title: "Mi Landing Taco", description: "Ejemplo de Taco para SEO", url: "https://mi-sitio.com"]